FranciscoVasconcelos/test-website/_posts/2025-07-06-transition_functions.markdown

 TODO:
 - Clarify/prove Taylor series approximation for functionals
 - Prove identity $\eqref{eq:der:of:der:identity}$
+- Need to clarify notation between adjoint and differential operators of euclidean space and of functional space (Hilbert spaces and Banach spaces)